tvdboom/ATOM/docs_sources/api/plots/waterfall_plot.md

 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>
 Plot's title.
-If None, the default option is used.
+If None, the title is left empty.
 </blockquote>
 <strong>figsize: tuple or None, optional (default=None)</strong>
 <blockquote>
 Figure's size, format as (x, y).
-If None, adapts size to <code>show</code> parameter.
+If None, it adapts the size to the number of features shown.
 </blockquote>
 <strong>filename: str or None, optional (default=None)</strong>
 <blockquote>